Bevan Slattery

-Bevan Andrew Slattery is an Australian technology entrepreneur who has built a number of businesses that handle data and telecommunications.
+Bevan Andrew Slattery is an Australian technology entrepreneur who has built a number of businesses that handles data and telecommunications.

 Early life

-Bevan grew up in Rockhampton, Queensland, where he attended Frenchville State School.
+Slattery grew up in Rockhampton, Queensland, where he attended Frenchville State School.
 He graduated from North Rockhampton State High School in 1988, then attended Central Queensland University, which later awarded him an honorary MBA.
 He worked as a trainee local government clerk for Rockhampton City Council.